 Now, based on my target countries list, I will add another column to the table and list the popular search engine(s) to target in that country:

 As you can see from the above table, I will have to target different search engines other than Google for Russia and China.
 Baidu is the most popular search engine in China, while Yandex holds the maximum search market share in Russia.
 For all the other countries, my SEO strategy will be for Google.

 Step 3: List the Native Language and Country-Specific Domains of the Target Search Engines

 The next step is adding the native language of your target country to the table.
+The next step is adding the local language of your target country to the table — for example, Spanish for Spain or Hindi for India.
 Next to it, you should also add the country-specific domain of the target search engines.

 Here is my updated table: